 The Photographic archive

-The Photographic archive, which currently counts more than 250.000 images, collects photographs from the beginnings of photography to the present day, showing the changes in the cityscape and the amateur and professional photographers' and photojournalists' images of the city.
+The Photographic archive, containing more than 250.000 images now, collects photographs from the beginnings of photography to the present day, showing the changes in the cityscape and the amateur and professional photographers' and photojournalists' images of the city.
 The very diverse, heterogeneous material is dominated by (mostly black and white) landscapes, street and event photos, architectural photos, portraits, studio shots, photo albums and postcards, but we pay special attention to the larger thematic photo series, photo competitions and exhibition materials, photographic oeuvres (Lugo, Kinszki, Kozelka, Inkey), architectural / defense documentation, and materials from former editorial offices (Budapest, Népszabadság).

 Photo documents are stored in air-conditioned storage rooms, in separate units according to technology, size and level of processing.

-In addition to the systematic development of the collection - through purchases and gifts -, our task is to preserve (exploring, identifying, packaging professionally) and provide access to images.
+In addition to the systematic development of the collection - by purchases and gifts -, our task is to preserve images (exploring, identifying, packaging professionally) and provide access to photo documents.
 Our research service is open to everyone.
 There's an opportunity for personal consultation and research, but we are also constantly expanding the possibilities of remote use via various databases, internet interfaces (the library's online catalog, Budapest Picture Archive, Hungaricana, Topotéka, active Facebook presence, web exhibitions, galleries, mobile applications).
 Upon request, we provide digital copies of the selected images

 The Photographic archive of the Budapest Collection is located on the 6th floor of the Central Library.
 Personal research is possible after prior consultation, mainly during office hours (Monday to Friday, between 10-16 hours).
 The staff of the collection, Zita Nagy (email@example.com) and Szilvia Pálinkás (firstname.lastname@example.org) are waiting for inquiries by e-mail or by phone (+ 36 1) 411 5027.